How Often Do Americans Masturbate?

 Today, masturbation is much more openly discussed, and some of the stigmas around it have lessened.
 With the dawn of the internet age, it’s hard to ignore the fact that 20% of mobile searches are for pornography, for example.
-According to WebMD, masturbation is now regarded as a normal, healthy sexual activity that is pleasant, fulfilling, acceptable, and safe.
-And plenty of research has shown that masturbation has multiple health benefits.
+According to WebMD, masturbation is now regarded as a normal, healthy sexual activity that is pleasant, fulfilling, acceptable, and safe, and many have even written guides on how to do it.
+Plenty of research has shown that masturbation has multiple health benefits.

 With all of this in mind, we wanted to take a look at the state of masturbation today in the United States.
 How do we do it, and how often?
 What do masturbation and monogamy look like together?
 Where do our feelings around masturbation stand?

 To find out, we conducted a survey of 1,040 adult Americans, asking them a variety of questions on their masturbation habits.
 Our respondents included individuals of various sexual orientations, sexual experience, relationship statuses, and genders.
 Read on to discover our findings.